-Our MEng degree is based on short project “sprints” designed to solve real business and community challenges in an open and safe environment.
+Our degrees are based on short project 'sprints' designed to solve real business and community challenges in an open and safe environment.
 It encourages learners to take calculated risks and it gives essential context to learning.
 Focusing on practical application pushes our students, allowing them to fail, learn, and move on without the anxiety of ‘make or break’ exams.
 And with attentive support from their educators and regular feedback and assessment, we can ensure a better and more sustainable level of progress.

 Opening up lifelong learning

 Our CPD programmes deliver the specialist skills needed for business success in a competitive market.
 And it will be a place to which our graduates can return to keep their skills vital and focused.
 By providing this additional education element, we’re also tackling the skills shortages in the region, with courses on defence, security, manufacturing, AI, and business start-up.
 And as demand changes, so will we, responding with new courses to keep skills relevant.

 Our degrees are open to people who don’t have A-levels in maths and physics.
 It’s not just one particular academic background that makes an engineering or construction professional, but individuality coupled with passion, grit, determination, creativity and curiosity.
 Just because these attributes are harder to quantify, doesn't mean we shouldn't invest the time to identify those with the potential to become an NMITE engineer.
 We know all these attributes are essential for success.
 Therefore, these are the critical qualifications we’re looking for.

 Social mobility lifts everyone in society, and it is core to our beliefs.
 It’s not to fill arbitrary quotas but to ensure equality of access and success and, even more importantly, diversity of thinking.
 We’re dedicated to achieving a 50/50 gender balance on our undergraduate courses.